-SAMPLE CONSENT FORM FOR THE RECORDING OF IMAGES/VIDED
+SAMPLE CONSENT FORM FOR THE RECORDING OF IMAGES/VIDEO

-Valor Combat Systems recognises the need to ensure the welfare and safety of all our students, irrespective of age.

-In accordance with our Safeguarding Policies, photographs/videos will not be permitted to be taken without the Student's/ Parent(s)/Guardian(s) consent.

-I CONSENT/DD NOT CONSENT (please delete as applicable) for Valor Combat Systems to take photographs, or videos of MYSELF/MY CHILD (please delete as applicable) for promotional purposes.

-Valor Combat Systems will endeavour to ensure they are used solely for the purposes they are intended.
+SAFEGUARDING Valor Combat Systems recognises the need to ensure the welfare and safety of all our students, irrespective of age.
+In accordance with our Safeguarding Policies, photographs/videos will not be permitted to be taken without the Student's/Parent(s)/Guardian (s) consent.
+Do you consent for Valor Combat Systems to take photographs, or videos for promotional purposes?
+(YES/NO) Valor Combat Systems will endeavour to ensure they are used solely for the purposes they are intended.
 Any inappropriate usage should be reported to Valor Combat Systems immediately.

-DISCLAIMER

-In completion of this application for Membership to Valor Combat Systems, I accept that participation in a Martial Art carries the risk of possible serious injury.
-I hereby exonerate Valor Combat Systems from losses either personal, and/or of articles, or injuries of any nature/cause whatsoever.
-I further declare that I am fit to train within Valor Combat Systems and I accept the Rules and Regulations Policy (found on www.valorcombatsystems.co.uk/policies) which form part of the application for Membership.

-Furthermore, any falsification or emission of what may be deemed as critical information may result in the termination of Membership, invalidation of insurance and/or possible legal action taken.

-I acknowledge and accept the full terms and conditions of the Valor Combat Systems Membership Policy (found on www.valorcombatsystems.co.uk/policies).

-Signature: \\\\\

-Date: \\\ / \\\ / \\\\

-(Signature of Parent/Guardian required if applicant is under the age of 18, please state relationship)
+SIGNATURE: (Signature of Parent/Guardian required if student is under the age of 18, please state relationship) PARENT/GUARDIAN: DATE:

-Parent/Guardian: \\\\\\